Lone Star College–Montgomery

-Lone Star College–Montgomery, LSC-Montgomery, was formerly Montgomery College or MC a junior or community college.
-The college's mascot is the Mavericks.
-Lone Star College–Montgomery has undergone significant expansion, including the addition of new buildings such as a 75,000-square-foot academic classroom building, a 60,000-square-foot health science center, and a 20,000-square-foot arts instructional building.
+Lone Star College Montgomery's college mascot is the Mavericks.
+Lone Star College Montgomery has undergone significant expansion, including the addition of new buildings such as a 75,000-square-foot academic classroom building, a 60,000-square-foot health science center, and a 20,000-square-foot arts instructional building.

 It was founded in 1992 and is part of the Lone Star College System, serving the Montgomery County area.

 The current campus was dedicated August 14, 1995, by then-Governor George W. Bush.